keeeal/sleepy-and-sitting/README.md

 ## Licence

 All source code is made available under a BSD 3-clause license.
 You may freely use and modify this code, without warranty, so long as you provide attribution to the authors.
 The manuscript text is not open source.
-The article's content has been published in the journal Australian Archeology.
+The article's content has been published in the journal [Sensors](https://www.mdpi.com/journal/sensors).

 ## Citation